Isacww/Is/Atlas/Videos/Morphic Fields - Rupert Sheldrake - 2025-12-23.md

 ### Critique of Genes and Materialism

 Genes are criticized as inadequate for explaining [[form]]; they provide proteins but not the "architectural plan," like building materials without a blueprint.
 Self-assembly is assumed but unproven.
 Epigenetics involves inheriting gene activation patterns from ancestors, but much is attributed to morphic resonance, including inheritance of acquired characteristics.
 The Human Genome Project disappointed with fewer genes than expected (~20,000, less than half of a rice plant's), predicting only 5-10% of traits like breast cancer or [[schizophrenia]], despite 80-90% heritability, leading to the "missing heritability" problem.
-Mechanistic materialism is inadequate; a paradigm shift is needed to view nature as alive, organic, and interconnected like an organism, not a machine. _The Science Delusion_ critiques 10 dogmas, such as laws being fixed and matter unconscious.
-Consciousness is pervasive and primary, with the universe emerging from consciousness.
+Mechanistic materialism is inadequate; a paradigm shift is needed to view nature as alive, organic, and interconnected like an organism, not a machine. _The Science Delusion_ critiques 10 dogmas, such as laws being fixed and [[matter]] unconscious.
+Consciousness is pervasive and primary, with the [[universe]] emerging from [[consciousness]].

 ### Examples and Evidence of Morphic Resonance